jacksonchen/checkin/README.md

 # Checkin Script

-This script allows for members of any organization to check-in to meetings.
+This script allows for members of any organization to check-in to meetings or events.

 ## Setup